 The Village Horticulturalist leads the division in planting bed design, purchasing and improving the Village aesthetics with ground cover, shubbery and flowers.

 Our Forestry Division continues to improve our urban forest with a 4-year pruning cycle.
 Each year, one of the 4 maintenance areas in town undergoes a strict pruning cycle, where each tree is inspected and pruned to healthy and aesthetically pleasing standards.
 This process removes dangerous or hazardous branches, dead wood, and eliminates possible future accidents.
 This ensures a long and healthy life for the tree.

-This division is also responsible for the removal of hazardous trees throughout the Village.
-This has become a corner stone for this department over the last few years with the onset of the Emerald Ash Borer (EAB).
+This division is responsible for the removal of hazardous and dead Village trees in parkways and Village properties.
+This is become a corner stone for this department over the last few years due to the devastation from the Emerald Ash Borer (EAB).
 15% of the village’s forest were Green Ash, all of which were infected with this beetle.
 For more information on EAB visit www.emeraldashborer.info.

 Another large role our forestry division plays is that of adding to our urban forest.
 Each year this division plants